valimised/ivxv/Documentation/en/protocols/05-ehaal.rst

 If a vote is signed using an ID card or digital ID, then the original signed container is generated in the voter application.
-If the vote is signed with mobile ID, the container is generated in cooperation between the voter application and the DigiDoc service relayed by the collector service.
-In case of mobile ID, the collector service uses the DigiDoc service only to get a signature for the encrypted ballot.
+If the vote is signed with mobile ID, the container is generated in cooperation between the voter application and the mobile ID service relayed by the collector service.
+In case of mobile ID, the collector service uses the mobile ID service only to get a signature for the encrypted ballot.
 All elements necessary to qualify a vote are requested from relevant services only when the voter application has sent a signed vote to be stored.
 The qualified vote is delivered by the collector